xpertopensourcegh/harness-core-ui/src/modules/20-rbac/README.md

 ### Salient Features:

 - Permissions returned are boolean in nature
-- Permissions are returned in the same order as requested in the `actions` array
+- Permissions are returned in the same order as requested in the `permissions` array
 - Fetched permissions are stored in `PermissionsContext`, which is available in `AppContext`.
 However, **direct access via context should be avoided**.
-The internal data structure does not support a O(1) look-up.
+The internal data structure does not support a O(1) look-ups.
 - The hook implements cache-first approach.
 Fetched permissions are cached and any requests are first checked in the cache.
 We make a network call only if it's a cache miss.
+You can switch to a network-first approach by passing `skipCache` as true in options.
 - Multiple requests across components are automatically collected together to avoid network thrashing.